 Before Boaz ever said “I do” — he did.
 As Ruth worked to sustain herself and her mother-in-law, God used that time not only to establish Ruth’s reputation as an honorable believer within her community, but to allow Boaz an opportunity to exhibit his godly character as well.
 He proved himself to be a provider, a protector, an intercessor, a coverer, and a redeemer.

 Though Boaz was a man of wealth and power, he was humble enough to respect a converted Gentile woman, and wise enough to admire her courage, devotion, kindness, and fidelity to Naomi (Ruth 2:11).
 He considered himself blessed to be wanted by a woman who could have gone after a younger man (Ruth 3:10).

 Boaz’s kindness and admiration was so overwhelming that at one point Ruth asked him, “Why have I found such favor in your eyes that you notice me — a foreigner.”
 (Ruth 2:10) Like many of us, Ruth felt “less than.”
 She felt that her past, her poverty, and her status as a foreigner in Bethlehem made her less desirable than other women.

 Yet, Boaz noticed her.
 In Hebrew the word “notice” means to “acknowledge with honor, to understand.”
-Boaz didn’t simply see Ruth, he understood and revered her.
-He recognized that Ruth was more than her past, or even her present struggles.
+Boaz didn’t simply see Ruth, he understood and honored her.
+He recognized that Ruth was more than her past, or even her present, struggles.
 He honored the woman she was in her heart and the woman that she could become with him.